pism/pism/doc/pismpython/inverse/pismi.rst

 The inversion algorithms require a best initial estimate for the design variable, which is part of the *a-priori* data used to regularize the inversion.
+If there is a variable :ncvar:`tauc_prior` in the inverse data file, it specifies the initial value.
-By default, it is taken from its value as it appears in the model state file.
-That is, if the design variable is :math:`\tau_c`, then the initial estimate is :ncvar:`tauc` in the model state file.
-This choice can be overridden by providing a variable :ncvar:`tauc_prior` in the inverse data file **and** by using the :cfg:`-inv_use_tauc_prior` flag.
+Otherwise the initial value is taken from :ncvar:`tauc` in the input file.
+Use :cfg:`-no_use_tauc_prior` to ignore the value of :ncvar:`tauc_prior` in the inverse data file and to force the use of :ncvar:`tauc` instead.

 Locations where :math:`\tau_c` (or :math:`B`) are to be held constant at their initial estimates can be specified